Mental Health

 Therapy also taught me naming the problem is another way to tame it.

-If you want power, create some for yourself.
-If you aren’t in a position to do that, ask for help.
 I’m not saying it’s simple, and I’m not putting anyone who’s in a particularly tricky position down for not seeking help.
 Sometimes it just doesn’t work that way.
-But for me, when I finally found the energy to find a therapist who was both amazing at her job and amazing at connecting with me, she helped me realize there are other options that exist.
+But for me, when I finally found the energy to find a therapist who was both amazing at her job and amazing at connecting with me, she helped me realize there were other options.

-I’m able to understand that just because things are messy for so long, it doesn’t mean that’s how they have to be.
+With a zoomed-out perspective, I’m able to understand that just because things are messy for so long, it doesn’t mean that’s how they have to be.
 Just because the only constant in my life from youth to 28 was fluctuation, it doesn’t mean there’s no hope for the future.

-There is always hope for the future.
+There is Hope for the Future

 We learn by example so much of the time.
 And it is no doubt difficult to unlearn patterns and regain trust in possibility.
 But I’m 29, finally on proper medication, and I’ve made it well past the three-month mark that normally meant “it” was coming.
-I’m learning to not overthink every bad mood.
+I’m learning not to overthink every bad mood.

-It’s a work in progress, but a fun one.
+It’s a work in progress but a fun one.

 I found some other things I wrote from that depression.
 I wrote quite a bit about how “the higher you go, the harder you fall,” and then somehow, within the depths of my despair, I scribbled in the margins that “the harder you fall, the higher you bounce.”

-So if you’re using my experience as an example, I hope you learn there’s always a reason to hold onto your eternal internal resilience–because trust me, it’s there.
+So, if you’re using my experience as an example, I hope you learn there’s always a reason to hold onto your eternal internal resilience–because, trust me, it’s there.

 I guess what I’m saying is to never stop fighting back, never give up hope, and never stop trying to learn something new.